rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 Let's say your brand data model has a schema capturing purchases.
 You also have a schema for the product catalog.
 You can capture the product ID in the purchase schema and use a relationship to look up more complete product details from the product catalog.
 This allows you to create a segment for all customers who bought a laptop, for example, without having to explicitely list out all laptop IDs or capture every singe product details in transactionnal systems.

-To define a relationship, you need to have a dedicated field in the source schema, in this case the product ID field in purchase schema.
-This field needs to reference the product ID field in the detination schema.
+To define a relationship, you need to have a dedicated field in the source schema, in this case the product ID field in the purchase schema.
+This field needs to reference the product ID field in the destination schema.
 The source and destination tables must be enabled for profiles and the destination schema must have that common field defined as its primary identity.

-Here is the product catalalog schema enabled for profile with the product ID defined as the primay identity.
+Here is the product catalog schema enabled for profile with the product ID defined as the primay identity.

 ![](../assets/schema9.png)

-In the purchase shema, I select the product ID field and define the relationship.
+Here is the purchase shema with the relationship defined on the product ID field.

 ![](../assets/schema10.png)